torresdigital/torres-digital-wordpress-child-theme/README.md

-# Torres Digital Wordpress Child Theme for DEv
+# Torres Digital Wordpress Child Theme for DEvs
 Child Theme to Build Arts and Lifes &lt;3